 Risk Tolerance – risk tolerance is defined as both the willingness and the ability to accept risk.
 There are a number of inputs that help determine both facets of risk tolerance, but the bottom line is that if your portfolio is not in line with your risk tolerance, at some point in the market cycle, you’re likely to be disappointed at best or, at worst, pull out of a bear market due to losses.

-Cognitive Biases – I’ve written a good bit about cognitive biases in the past (see here, here, here, here and here), but it is because investor behavior has such a large impact on returns.
+Cognitive Biases – I’ve written a good bit about cognitive biases in the past (see here for one example), but it is because investor behavior has such a large impact on returns.
 Our biases – often tied to mental shortcuts we take – generally have a negative impact on returns, so understanding what your particular biases are can help you recognize them and avoid them when they come into play.

 Decision making style – while you are likely aware of your decision making style, it is helpful for us as advisors to understand what your particular style.
 Do you tend to make decisions deliberately, or do you review all the data and quickly make a decision?
 When it comes to communication, are you more visual or verbally focused?
 Understanding these and other factors allows us to provide you the information and time you need to make decisions with you are comfortable.